chaopeng/grchaos/README.md

 - 2 ways to compile:

   1. compile as normal, it can figure out a lot of problem at compile stage
-  2. load classes by GroovyClassLoader, before we do it transver the AST of class and replace type with `def`
+  2. load classes by GroovyClassLoader, before we do it traversal the AST of class and replace type with `def`

-## How to used
+## How to use

 TODO